Our Team

 Elizabeth (she/her) joined the agency in 2009 as its first Spanish-speaking therapist, founding the Bienestar program to serve Latina women in our community.
 In 2013, she became executive director and has guided the agency into becoming the second-largest provider of mental health care in the Charlottesville area and a leader in trauma-informed, culturally responsive care.
 As a therapist, Elizabeth emphasizes a strengths-based perspective, incorporating mindfulness-based practices, internal family systems, and grief work.

-Miranda Pax, MSW
+Miranda Pax, LCSW

 Therapist